-With funding from the Economic and Social Research Council (UK) and Global Challenges Research Fund (GCRF) this 30 month project is a collaboration between the University of Oxford’s School of Geography and the Environment, Independent Research Institute of Mongolia (IRIM) and the University of Central Asia.
+With funding from the Economic and Social Research Council (UK) and Global Challenges Research Fund (GCRF) this project was a collaboration between the University of Oxford’s School of Geography and the Environment, the Independent Research Institute of Mongolia (IRIM) and the University of Central Asia.

-The speed and scale of Chinese investments present particular social and environmental challenges to China’s neighbouring states of Kyrgyzstan, Mongolia and Tajikistan.
-This includes project siting, use of scarce resources such as water, and land degradation.
+The speed and scale of Chinese investments present particular social and environmental challenges to China’s neighbouring states in Central Asia.
+This includes project siting, use of scarce resources such as water, land degradation and risks posed to traditional livelihoods and land access.
 In addition, these states have limited capacity of national government agencies, historically poor inclusion of local populations in development processes, and fragile, dryland and mountain environments.
 These challenges result in the need to foster trust, transparency and cooperation between stakeholders to maintain social cohesion and ensure inclusive economic development.

-The aims of this research are:
+The aims of this research were to:

 - To develop an innovative mediation framework for sustainable infrastructure development that builds on expertise and praxis from Mongolia’s mining sector and is scalable and replicable across Chinese ‘Belt and Road Initiative’ infrastructure projects in Central Asia and beyond.